-David Fine is a Director in the Johannesburg office of McKinsey & Company where he has worked for 27 years.
-He has held many leadership positions including the Global leader of the Public Health and Social Sector across CIS, Eastern Europe, Middle East and Africa.
-David has unparalleled experience in supporting governments, private sector leaders as well as state owned enterprises in areas of change management, implementation and monitoring and evaluation of large scale projects.
-He closely supports government leaders and ministries on issues related to national and sector competitiveness, industrial growth, performance transformation, infrastructure, education, health and social development.
+David Fine is a Senior Partner in the London office of McKinsey & Company where he has worked for 27 years.
+He has held many leadership positions including the Global leader of the Public, Healthcare and Social Sectors.
+David has unparalleled experience in supporting governments, private sector leaders as well as state owned enterprises in areas of strategy, change management, implementation and monitoring and evaluation of large scale projects.
+He also supports government leaders and ministries on issues related to national and sector competitiveness, industrial growth, performance transformation, infrastructure, education, health and social development.
 David holds a PhD Degree in Chemical Engineering from the University of the Witwatersrand

 Tracey Henry joined Tshikululu in 1998 and was appointed as the CEO in 2008.
 Prior to this Tracey held positions at the Chamber of Mines and Anglo American SA.
 Tracey serves on various NGO boards and advisory committees and has peer reviewed and written articles for various local and international publications.
 She has 25 years’ experience in the development sector, with a particular focus on leveraging partnerships between government, business, and civil society that result in social and economic transformation.